 With more than 20 years of experience and thousands of victories under our belts, our team of Houston car crash attorneys will leave no stone unturned to get you the largest possible recovery for your injuries.
 Furthermore, we are one of the highest rated major personal injury law firms in the state, and we take pride in treating our clients like family.

-The legal team at Stewart J. Guss, Attorney at Law, offer a FREE consultation for your case, so call us right now at 800-898-4877, or .
+The legal team at Stewart J. Guss, Attorney at Law, offer a FREE consultation for your case, so call us right now at 800-898-4877, or >click HERE to send us a question or get more information.
 If you decide to hire us, you pay us nothing up front, and you will pay absolutely nothing out of pocket unless and until we’ve won your case.

 The National Highway Traffic Safety Administration has found that although intersections make up a relatively small percentage of our nations’ roadway system, they account for far more than their share of car crashes.
 Intersections are rife with accidents because they are where roads converge and where vehicles engage in a variety of maneuvers, including crossing through and turning.